-We define $J=(L,\eta_1 , \eta_2)$ from $P_-$ to the dual of the Lie algebra $SO(3)$ as the momentum map of an infinite small Hamiltonian action of $SO(3)$ on $P_-$.
+We define $J=(L,\eta_1, \eta_2)$ from $P_-$ to the dual of the Lie algebra $SO(3)$ as the momentum map of an infinitesimal Hamiltonian action of $SO(3)$ on $P_-$.
 Note that if we assume the subalgebra $SO(2)$, then we can extend this infinitesimal action to the standard infinite rotation.

-The Ligon-Schaaf regularization describe how we can map the solutions of the Kepler problem to the geodesics on the sphere $S^2$ in $\mathbb{R}^3$ such that the rotation group $SO(3)$ acts naturally.
+The Ligon-Schaaf regularization describes how we can map the solutions of the Kepler problem to the geodesics on the sphere $S^2$ in $\mathbb{R}^3$ such that the rotation group $SO(3)$ acts naturally.

-First we define the phase space for the geodesics on the sphere $S^2$. \begin{definition} The cotangent bundle of $S^2$ can be identify with vectors $(x,y) \in \mathbb{R}^3 \times \mathbb{R}^3$ such that $<x,x> =1$ and $<x,y>=0$.
+First, we define the phase space for the geodesics on the sphere $S^2$. \begin{definition} The cotangent bundle of $S^2$ can be identify with vectors $(x,y) \in \mathbb{R}^3 \times \mathbb{R}^3$ such that $<x,x> =1$ and $<x,y>=0$.
 The zero section corresponds to the element $(x,0)$ where $<x,x>=1$.
-We denote by $T$ the complement of the zero section. \end{definition} We can define the angular momentum map of the infinitesimal Hamiltonian action $SO(3)$ on $T$ by
+We denote by $T$ the complement of the zero section. \end{definition} We define the angular momentum map of the infinitesimal Hamiltonian action $SO(3)$ on $T$ by

-From the above notation we can show that the image of the Kepler solutions are geodesics with time rescaled under the Ligon-Schaaf map factor that depend only on the energy.
-In other words, the Kepler solutions are mapped to the solution curves of the the Delaunay Hamiltonian which is defined as follow
+From the above notation, we show that the images of the Kepler solutions are geodesics with time rescaled under the Ligon-Schaaf map factor such which depends only on the energy.
+In simpler terms, the Kepler solutions are mapped to the solution curves of the Delaunay Hamiltonian, which is defined as follows:

 where $(x,y)\in T$.